JulieLoi/React-Testing-Library-Net-Ninja/README.md

  3) Go to line 68 and change the value of `resetMocks` from `true` to `false`.
  4) Restart and run your tests (`npm run test`)

+## <u>Setups and Teardowns</u> ([Link](https://jestjs.io/docs/setup-teardown))
+Often while writing tests you have some setup work that needs to happen before tests run, and you have some finishing work that needs to happen after tests run.
+Jest provides helper functions to handle this.

+### Repeating Setups
+If you have some work you need to do repeatedly for many tests, you can use `beforeEach` and `afterEach` hooks.

+### One-Time Setup
+In some cases, you only need to do setup once, at the beginning of a file.
+This can be especially bothersome when the setup is asynchronous, so you can't do it inline.
+Jest provides `beforeAll` and `afterAll` hooks to handle this situation.

+### Scoping
+The top level `before*` and `after*` hooks apply to every test in a file.

+The hooks declared inside a describe block apply only to the tests within that describe block.